-All updated home AC equipment use R410a, also called as Puron.
+All updated home AC equipment in Louisville uses R410a, also called as Puron.
 But this refrigerant will consequently be phased out.
-This is due to a continued concentration on limiting compounds known to affect the environment.
+This is due to a continued concentration on limiting compounds known to negatively affect the environment.

 To find out the “why” that drives cooling restrictions, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have air conditioning, according to the U.S. Department of Energy.